olets/WideText/README.md

 ##Useage

 **Make text fully responsive simply by wrapping it in `.widetext` and running `wideText()`**
-The **Text** content will be as **Wide** as its containing `.widetext`… it'll be **WideText**!
+The **Text** content will be as **Wide** as its container… it'll be **WideText**!

-*Note there will likely be some horizontal space between the text content and the container, because the container will be sized to contain the largest possible character, from [ascender line to descender line](https://en.wikipedia.org/wiki/Typeface_anatomy#/media/File:Typographia.svg) and including room for [diacritics](https://en.wikipedia.org/wiki/Diacritic).*
+*Note there will likely be some top and bottom space between the text content and the container, because the container will be sized to contain the largest possible character, from [ascender line to descender line](https://en.wikipedia.org/wiki/Typeface_anatomy#/media/File:Typographia.svg) and including room for [diacritics](https://en.wikipedia.org/wiki/Diacritic).
+See the [demo](http://codepen.io/henry/pen/beBQzJ) for a visual explanation.*

 ###Basic example: